17 Best Things to do in Christchurch

-The exhibits here are fascinating as they detail how the earthquake in February 2011 affected the city.
-They have models that explain just how and why the earthquake caused do much damage.
+The exhibits here are fascinating!
+They detail how the earthquake in February 2011 affected the city.
+They have models that explain just how and why the earthquake caused as much damage as it did.

 It is a bit pricey at $20, but if you want to understand and learn about the power of earthquakes then I advise you visit!

 The International Antartic Centre is one of the more interesting places to go in Christchurch.
 Mainly, as the name suggests, this place is dedicated to Antarctica.
 Why is this place in Christchurch you ask?